mtmanning93/Reach_reports/README_testing.md

     or
     pycodestyle .

 When initially running the linter there were a few errors which I addressed and corrected.
 After these corrections the only errors left were *'E501 line too long'*.
-These were mostl found in the migration files automatically created during the `makemigration` command.
+These were mostly found in the migration files automatically created during the `makemigration` command.
 After updating these there were no more errors within my files.

-To check I ran in the command line:
+To check I ran the following in the command line:

     pycodestyle reports
     pycodestyle reach